College-of-DuPage-Lunabotics/lunabot_ros/lunabot_bringup/README.md

 - `use_sim`: Specifies whether to launch Gazebo or not.
   - Options:
     - `true`: Launches simulated robot in Gazebo. **(Default)**
-    - `false`: Only launches RViz2 or Foxglove Studio instead of Gazebo, will receive data from real hardware.
+    - `false`: Only launches RViz2 instead of Gazebo, will receive data from real hardware.
   - Example: `use_sim:=false`

 - `sim_gui`: Enables or disables the Gazebo GUI.